ArnaudGathy/TFE-RPGToolBox/README.md

 ## TODO
 - Map maker
-    - Read KONVA doc
-    - Grid toggle

-    - Action bar
-        - Add shape
-            - Use store with an array of shapes
+    - Center text on Shape (offset, need to get X and Y for shape)

     - Remove shape
-            - Change all shapes onClick ?

     - free draw